vanilla/docs/content/developer/embeds/index.md

     // ...
 }
 ```

+The `ensureScript` function may be imported from `@dashboard/dom`.
+This method will resolve  almost immediately if the script is already present, and ensure that the script only gets loaded a single time, no matter how many times you call it.

 ### Registering the Renderer

 Vanilla's `registerEmbed` function is required to register new renderer functions and must be imported from `@dashboard/embeds`.
 To register an embed renderer, an embed type and a function must be provided.